pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"too-many-format-args"+OR+"E1305")

 ### [E1306](#E1306) (too-few-format-args)<a name="E1306"></a>
-Not enough arguments for format string
+Not enough arguments for format string.

 Used when a format string that uses unnamed conversion specifiers is given too few arguments

 **:x: Incorrect code**